Directives for error handling

 Rollback

-Scenario execution is stopped immediately and a Rollback phase is started on all the modules in an attempt to revert them all to their initial state.
-The subsequent modules are not processed.
+A Rollback phase is started on all the modules, in an attempt to revert them all to their initial state.

-Barring a few error types, the scenario is deactivated after the number of consecutive errors specified under Scenario settings.
+In most cases, the scenario is deactivated after the number of consecutive errors specified under Scenario settings.
 For more information, see Number of consecutive errors.

-The scenario execution status is marked as "error."
+The scenario execution status is marked as "Error."

-Note: This is the default behavior if no error handler route is attached to the module and the Allow storing incomplete executions setting under Scenario settings is not checked.
+Note: This is the default behavior if no error handler route is attached to the module and the Allow storing incomplete executionsAllow storing incomplete executions setting under Scenario settings is not checked.

 Commit